Aadarsh131/The-Rust-programming-language/Chapter 04. Understanding Ownership/4.1 What is Ownership?/ownership.md

     let x = 5;
     let y = x;

-    //x is still valid and wasn’t moved into y println!("x = {}, y = {}", x, y); //x=5, y=5
+    //x is still valid and wasn’t moved into y,(it is copied internally becuase of its default `Copy` trait implementation) println!("x = {}, y = {}", x, y); //x=5, y=5
 ```